We believe that our flexible equity mandate increases the potential of finding underpriced securities.

 Ultimately, we want to generate attractive investment returns for our clients.
 Some investors believe the best way to predict the future returns of potential investments is to look at their historical returns.
 We disagree.
 We believe this is an example of outcome bias: evaluating the quality of a decision once the outcome of the decision is already known.

 Instead, we believe that the best way to predict future returns of potential investments is to evaluate their fundamentals.
-This relates to the asset manager’s investment approach: whether it is repeatable over the long-term, not whether it has had success over the short-term.
+We think potential asset managers should be evaluated in a similar way: whether their investment approach is repeatable over the long-term, not whether it has had success over the short-term.

 We will never chase performance by adding securities to our portfolios solely because they have been successful recently.
 That is why we only partner with clients who believe in our fundamental investment approach – not those who are simply focused on chasing performance.